f4exb/sdrangel/plugins/samplesink/xtrxoutput/readme.md

 XTRX is a 2x2 MIMO device so it has two transmitting channels that can run concurrently.
 To activate the second channel when the first is already active just open a new sink tab in the main window (Devices -> Add sink device) and select the same LimeSDR device.

+&#9888; There are USB errors when first starting with XTRX after plugging it in.
+The only way to work around this is to restart SDRangel application.

+&#9888; Right after (re)start you may need to move the main frequency dial back and forth if you notice that you are not on the right frequency.

 &#9888; Simultaneous Tx and Rx is not supported.
 Dual Tx is not working either.

 &#9888; You need a hardware interpolation of at least 4 (default)